Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: The Interacting Aubry-Andr e model (IAA)

 \subsection{Spectral signatures of quantum chaos}

 Commonly used indicators of quantum chaos rely on the properties of the energy spectrum, and determine how close is this spectrum to that of an ensemble of random matrices.
 For a sorted set of eigenenergies, denoted as $E_n$ (with $n = 1, 2,...,\text{Dim}$), the spacing between nearest neighbors, $s_n = E_{n+1}-E_n$, show two different distributions.
-Quantum chaotic systems exhibit level spacing that follows the Wigner-Dyson distribution, whose main characteristic is the level repulsion ($\lim_{\tilde s \rightarrow 0} P(\tilde s)=0$.)
-For the Gaussian Orthogonal Ensamble (GOE), it is \cite{Stockman_2000}
+Quantum chaotic systems exhibit level spacing that follows the Wigner-Dyson distribution.
+For the Gaussian Orthogonal Ensamble (GOE), it is \cite{Stockman_2000} $ P(\tilde s)= \frac{\pi \tilde s}{2 } e^{-\tilde \pi s^2/4 }$, in terms of the unfolded variable $\tilde s = s/\Delta E$, being $1/\Delta E$ the density of states.
+Conversely, in regular systems where eigenvalues are not correlated, the distribution of level spacing aligns well with the Poisson distribution $p(\tilde s) = e^{-\tilde s} $.